Employment Working Hours & Breaks in Ireland

 It is important to remember that Employers are not statutorily obligated to pay for Breaks.

-Example: “Employee A” starts his or her shift at 9 am; It means that “Employee A” have the right of a 15m break at 1:30 pm.
+Example: “Employee A” starts his or her shift at 9 am; It means that “Employee A” has the right of a 15m break at 1:30 pm.
 If “Employee A” works a shift longer than 6 hours this break must be 30m long.

 In line with the Organisation of Working Time Act 1997, an employee is entitled to a rest period of not less than 11 consecutive hours in a 24-hour working period.
 During a 7-day working period, your employee must have at least one 24-hour rest period, followed up by 11 hours rest period from the last day worked.